rikyperdana/gas-autoForm/README.md

 `Javascript.html`: Contains mithril instance that renders virtual doms for the page.

-`autoForm`: Contains autoForm function that take options for generating the form.
+`autoForm.html`: Contains autoForm function that take options for generating the form.

 ## APIs
 ### Form options